Innovative career fair connects student spouses/partners with HR reps

 In addition, the committee hosts job information sessions multiple times a year in partnership with Tompkins County Workforce as well as a student partner career listserv that sends biweekly job postings.

-Human resources representatives were pleased with the talent, dedication and experience and plan to return next year.
+Human resources representatives were impressed by the talent, dedication, and experience of the Career Fair participants and plan to return next year.
 Dana Burton from Cornell Human Resources said, “It was a pleasure meeting the spouses/partners.
 We think they are a great source of talent that may have been unknown to a lot of our HR colleges.
 There were a large variety of individuals at varying levels in their career (entry level and above).
-Some had very specific goals and a large number looking to start their careers and gain entry level administrative experiences.”
+Some had very specific goals and a large number were looking to start their careers and gain entry-level administrative experiences.”

 Diane Bradac, director of Tompkins Workforce, looks forward to more events and “was impressed with the spirit and camaraderie of Cornell's student partners.
 Everyone I've met has been so willing to be involved, anxious to get settled into meaningful work, and supportive of one another and eager to make a difference here.”